‘RHONJ’ Star Dolores Catania Speaks Of Teresa Giudice’s Marriage To Joe Ahead Of Her Trip To Italy

 According to Dolores, life is too short to be unhappy.
 So, when she counsels women who are going through the process of splitting from her husbands and taking on a new life as single moms, she often asks them if they would be content spending more time in their marriages if they knew their time was limited.

 Although Teresa and Joe have been married for 20 years, Dolores doesn’t believe that they will be happy attempting to make things work, especially considering all that has happened between them over the past several years.
-As fans well know, Joe was ordered to be deported from the United States last year before his 41-month prison term was complete and years prior, Teresa did her own 11-month stint behind bars.
+As fans well know, Joe was ordered to be deported from the United States last year before his 41-month prison term was complete.
+Years prior, Teresa did her own 11-month stint behind bars.

 “It’s taken its toll.
 It’s now time to say, ‘Okay, this is what it is.’
 And just be peaceful about it.
 I don’t want to see anything.
 There’s nothing to fight about,” Dolores explained.